Jira best practices blog post header

 Too many workflows

 This can become a challenge if you handle multiple project scenarios that each require a different workflow.
 As is the case above with teams in silos or too many features, it’s hard for project managers to stay aligned on progress across large organizations with so much going on.
+And good luck maintaining an effective workflow when it seems like things are constantly changing.

 Solution: Have a look at your Jira workflows and find ways to group them by some common factor, such as issue type.
 Then, design a single workflow for each factor.
 You’ll still have multiple workflows, but far fewer than if you were to have a separate one for each individual project.
+Everyone’s on the same page while still working efficiently.

 Additional Jira best practices to keep in mind to stay efficient

-• Involve your teams when creating guidelines: since they’ll be using Jira on a day-to-day basis, empower software team members by letting them have their a say in workflow guidelines.
+Since they’ll be using Jira on a day-to-day basis, empower software team members by letting them have their a say in workflow guidelines.
 They’ll be happier, more efficient, and if they’ve had experience using it before, you’ll all be better off.
 Be sure to invite them to share Jira best practices they’ve found useful and that might be relevant.

-• Create an admin group: There should be people across teams who take on the responsibility of creating and upholding Jira best practices.
+There should be people across teams who take on the responsibility of creating and upholding Jira best practices.
 Include at least one admin member from each role on your team, engineers as well as those in design and product management.

 How to work with teams that don’t use Jira

 You can always export Jira issues using the platform’s built-in features, but that’ll give you a file that becomes out of date the moment you create it.
 What about when you need live updates from your Jira projects in other tools?
+Clear communication becomes much more difficult when you’re working with outdated data.

 Ready to put these Jira best practices to the test?